 Affiliate programs are one of the best methods for monetizing your website.
 However, their success is highly dependent on careful search engine optimization (SEO).
-The keywords you choose, as well as the quality of your content, significantly influence where you rank in organic search engine results.
+The affiliate keyword research you do, as well as the quality of your content, significantly influence where you rank in organic search engine results.

 With so many keywords to choose from, however, identifying and implementing the best ones can be difficult.
 You'll need to have a strategic approach to finding and using keywords.